absolute-quantum/cats-blender-plugin/README.md

   - If you want to use your own mmd_tools load it after Cats!
 - Added: Model: Unreal Engine models are now supported!
 - Added: Model: More models are now compatible (please report non working models to us)
+- Added: Model: New "Separate by Loose Parts" button
 - Added: Model: Mixing Weights is now possible in Pose Mode
-- Changed: Updater: Now longer requires to hover over the buttons in order to update them
+- Changed: Updater: No longer requires to hover over the buttons in order to update them
 - Changed: Updater: Various improvements
 - Fixed: A bunch of bugs